projectcalico/calico/docs/mesos/PrepareCoreServices.md

     $ sudo chcon -Rt svirt_sandbox_file_t /var/etcd

 *If you have a firewall configured on the host running etcd, open ports 2379 and 4001 to allow incoming and outgoing tcp traffic.
-See our [Host Preparation Guide](PrepareHosts.md) for more details on firewall configuration.*
+See our [Mesos Host Preparation tutorial](PrepareHosts.md) for more details on firewall configuration.*

 ## 4. Next Steps
 With your core services running, you're ready to [Install Calico](README.md#3-calico)